Mobility & Transportation

 https://maptionnaire.com/effective-community-engagement-plan-that-involved-45000-residents-jalisco

-1. creating an inclusive participation methodology,
+1. Creating an inclusive participation methodology

 Collaborative Solutions for a Complex Transportation Issue

-No wonder López Mateos, an important commercial route constantly packed with traffic, also attracted political attention.
-A suggestion has been made to expand the avenue by building another level above the existing route — a populist action that would not alleviate congestion and is not economically, environmentally, and socially sustainable.
+No wonder that López Mateos, an important commercial route constantly packed with traffic, also attracted political attention.
+A suggestion has been made to expand the avenue by building another level above the existing route — a populist action that would not alleviate congestion and is not economically, environmentally, nor socially sustainable.

-The Secretary of Citizen Participation and Planning of the State was assigned to find a more viable and sustainable solution to the avenue problem than the one that was rumored about.
+The Secretariat of Citizen Participation and Planning of the State was assigned to find a more viable and sustainable solution to the avenue problem than the one that was rumored about.
 And the team didn’t start with single-handedly throwing bold ideas onto the table: they prioritized collaboration with other teams from the affected municipalities, as well as institutes and other public and private organizations.
 Together, they worked on creating an engagement methodology, implementing participatory activities, and drafting solutions based on the received feedback.

-In this project, citizen engagement became the core of the decision-making process.
+In this project, community engagement became the core of the decision-making process.
 It was crucial to understand the reality of this avenue — how residents, communities, and stakeholders experience López Mateos and what they think about it — before even drafting potential solutions.

 an infographic showing what Jalisco has achieved with its community engagement plan